lucasmargui/asp-project-ombudsman-management/README.md

- #### Criação da Manifestação
+  #### Manifestation Create

- A tabela perfil tem um relacionamento 1:N com as manifestações, logo um usuario pode criar quantas manifestaçôes forem necessárias, onde cada manifestação tem 4 tipos de status e 2 tipos de status de setor
+  The profile table has a 1:N relationship with the manifestations, so a user can create as many manifestations as necessary, where each manifestation has 4 types of status and 2 types of sector status